Megan M. Dowd

 455F Methods of Communication Research.

 Overview of qualitative, quantitative and mixed methods of communication research.
 A detailed rationale for each approach offered and different approaches to communication research compared.
 Students analyze and compare current communication research and finish with a preliminary research proposal for the senior thesis.
 (Oral Presentations.)
 Prerequisite, open to concentrators, minors or consent of instructor.
-Phelan.
+Dowd.

 500S Senior Thesis.

 A semester long research project, based on research proposals completed in the communication methods course.Required of all concentrators in the department and open to senior concentrators only.
 (Oral Presentations.)
 Prerequisite, 302, 455. open to concentrators only.
-Casey and Phelan.
+Dowd and Phelan.